johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Maki icons

-The __`maki`__ field is designed to make it easy to add icons to POIs using the [Maki icon project](https://labs.mapbox.com/maki-icons/), or with other icons that follow the same naming scheme.
+The __`maki`__ field is designed to make it easier to add icons to POIs using the [Maki icon project](https://labs.mapbox.com/maki-icons/), or with other icons that follow the same naming scheme.

 _CartoCSS example:_